kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 We have two examples of a mosaic of plots.
 First a mosaic is presented with an image and two position-velocity diagrams.
-The second is a classic examples which shows channel maps from a HI data cube at different velocities.
+The second is a classic examples which shows channel maps from an HI data cube at different velocities.

 The base of the image is a velocity for which we want to show data and a pixel coordinate to set the position of the slice (*slicepos=51*).
-This code can be used as a template for a more general application e.g. with user input of parameters that set velocity and slice position.
+This code can be used as a template for a more general application, e.g. with user input of parameters that set velocity and slice position.

 **Example: mu_channelmaps1.py - Adding two slices**